-Newsflash: tickets for Seattle are going faster than any other conference.
-And if you've beee adding to cart, walking away, coming back, and obsessively wondering how do I get to Seattle??
+Newsflash: tickets for Los Angeles are going faster than any other conference.
+And if you've beee adding to cart, walking away, coming back, and obsessively wondering how do I make this work?

 We have some tips on how to pitch your boss to foot the bill.
 This is a smart move, and we are here to tell you how to sell your boss on it.